maxwelld90/modelling/exploratory/cscw-markov/README.md

 When we

 ### As Content Increases, What Happens?
 Another question posed is: *as the content inside the saved documents and recent queries components increases, what happens to the interactions?* To consider this question, we look at the changes in the total percentage of interactions that take place in the four main components as the number of items in the saved documents and recent queries components increases.
-Note that this first pass controls only the number of items in the two components in isolation; i.e. if we explicitly look at interactions when 4 items are in the saved documents list (`x=4`), there could be a variable number of queries in the recently issued queries component.
+Note that this first pass controls only the number of items in the two components in isolation; i.e. if we explicitly look at interactions when 4 items are in the saved documents list (`x=4`), there could be a variable number of queries in the recently issued queries component. **Note that the colours don't match up (sorry), it was a pain to get it to change colour in sns.**

 ![As the number of saved documents increases (x axis), what happens?](saved-documents-increase.png)